 Below you’ll find useful information on what to do, where to stay and other tips for having a fantastic time in Paris, a selected roundup from a seasoned local (15+ years) and former tourism professional.
-A range of more detailed articles on the following subjects can be found at these links: restaurants, bars, strolls, offbeat activities, and cool events.
+A range of more detailed articles on the following subjects can be found at these links: restaurants and bars, strolls, offbeat activities, and cool events.
 You may also like to have a look at my Paris book section of Paris-themed books.
 I also have a good list of other Paris blogs and websites at this link.

 If you’d like help planning your trip, you can read more about my background and services here.